istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 final values used as the input for manifest generation.

 In general, creating new profiles is not necessary since a similar result can be achieved by passing multiple overlay files.
-For The command above is equivalent to passing two user overlay files:
+For example, the command above is equivalent to passing two user overlay files:

 {{< text bash >}}
 $ istioctl generate --charts mycharts/ --f manifests/profiles/custom1.yaml -f path-to-user-overlay.yaml